 DATETIME |

-The state time of the request record.
-Automatically filled in by the system. |
+Timestamp when the status of the request record is updated.
+Automatically set by the system. |

 MAIL_ID |